0% or life of balance transfer credit card: which saves more?

 Three ways to compare

-Life of balance transfer credit cards aren't always the answer but they're far more useful, and better value, than they're often portrayed to be.
+Although life of balance transfer credit cards aren't always the answer, they can be far more useful and much better value than they are often portrayed to be.

 1. Compare real costs, not just deals

-We tend to think of this as a simple lump sum, which makes it a lot more attractive than an interest rate where it's not clear how much, exactly, you'll end up paying.
+It's easy to think of this as a simple lump sum, which makes it a lot more attractive than an interest rate where it's not clear how much, exactly, the overall amount will be.

 Instead of thinking of the fee as a lump sum, however, try to think what the equivalent would be if that fee was expressed as an interest rate.